trco/wannabe/README.md

 ## Getting started

-For a successful startup, Wannabe requires the `config.json`, `wannabe.crt`, and `wannabe.key` files.
+For a successful startup, Wannabe requires the configuration and SSL certificate files.

-For information on configuring `config.json`, see the [Configuration](#configuration) section.
-You must generate and use the self-signed certificate `wannabe.crt` and key `wannabe.key` for Wannabe to securely proxy HTTPS requests to other servers.
-It's crucial to ensure that the client's operating system, whether on a local machine or within a containerized environment, trusts the `wannabe.crt` certificate for secure communication with Wannabe.
-For guidance on adding the certificate to your operating system and configuring trust settings, please refer to the relevant documentation.
+For information on configuring see the [Configuration](#configuration) section.
+You must generate and use the self-signed SSL certificate for Wannabe to securely proxy HTTPS requests to other servers.
+It's crucial to ensure that the client's operating system, whether on a local machine or within a containerized environment, trusts the SSL certificate for secure communication with Wannabe.
+For guidance on adding the SSL certificate to your operating system and configuring trust settings, please refer to the relevant documentation.

-### Generate self-signed certificate
+### Generate self-signed SSL certificate

 ```
 // generate 2048-bit private key